MaskingTechnology/jitar/documentation/05_advanced_features.md

 {:.alert-info}
 The [Access-Control-Allow-Methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Methods) header is always set to GET and POST because these are by default supported by the [RPC API](#rpc).

+{:.alert-warning}
+The [RPC API](#rpc) does not provide custom headers set by middleware in OPTIONS requests.
+This means that CORS preflight requests are not supported yet.
+Don't hesitate to create a [feature request](https://github.com/MaskingTechnology/jitar/issues/new/choose) if you need it.
+This helps up prioritize our time.

 ---

 {:.previous-chapter}